 Lake Forest, California

-Enjoy the Annual VICTORIAN CHRISTMAS with children's crafts, handicraft vendors, festive holiday entertainment, historical exhibits, tours through decorated historic buildings staffed by our docents, refreshements and visits with Santa. $4 for adults and $3 for children.
+Enjoy the Annual VICTORIAN CHRISTMAS with children's crafts, handicraft vendors, festive holiday entertainment, historical exhibits, tours through decorated historic buildings staffed by our docents, refreshements and visits with Santa.
 1 weekend early in Dec.

 Come to The CANDLELIGHT TOUR where the park is transformed as it is aglow with holiday lighting.
-Stroll through restored historical buildings adorned in period décor and staffed by our docents, Victorian carolers, live entertainment in each building, storytellers, visits with Santa, and refreshments. $4 for adults and $3 for children.
+Stroll through restored historical buildings adorned in period décor and staffed by our docents, Victorian carolers, live entertainment in each building, storytellers, visits with Santa, and refreshments.
 1 early weekend in December.

 reviewed on: June 15 2010